 Outbound-centric sales are based on CRM programs and sales engagement tools.
 This is a good choice if you are selling for the first time in the online environment.
 Kickstarting sales is – in most cases – based on software platforms, so your team might need training.
 Partnering with a reputable CRM consulting firm can provide the necessary expertise and guidance to kickstart sales and train your team on software platforms.

 If you decide to use CRM or ERP platforms, you can use the field sales force.
 This involves database integration.
 Whenever salespersons need to access information about stocks or the product, they can do it by using these platforms.
 Technology will help to keep track of the customers as well – their preferences, their purchase history, and so on.
 Account-based sales are more exact, meaning that you will get to notice a pattern in the way customers buy from you and use that pattern to encourage new sales.

-Local sales force depends on the capacity of your salesmen to establish strong relationships with the customers in a specific area.
+A local sales force depends on the capacity of your salesmen to establish strong relationships with the customers in a specific area.
 This is a very costly approach, but it also has the biggest rewards of them all.
 Yet this strategy should only be applied if the business is already successful, very profitable, and has plenty of experience in the industry.
 For startups, the other strategies listed here might be more suitable.